Social Media Terms of Use

 I want to publicise my event on the IDPwD social media accounts.
 How can I do this?

-IDPwD receives many requests to publicise and support a variety of disability related events.
+IDPwD receives many requests to publicise and support a variety of disability-related events on social media.

-We determine which events we share on the IDPwD Facebook, Twitter and Instagram accounts by assessing content against four criteria:
+We determine which events we share by assessing content against four criteria:

 1. Is the event in the interest of, and of interest to, people with disability in Australia?